How is credit card interest charged?

 - we’ll only charge interest on outstanding standard balance items (including purchases), purchases on promotional rates, and non-Sterling cash transactions included in your current statement balance up to the date of your current statement

-We charge interest on all Sterling cash transactions and balance transfers on promotional rates from the date they’re added to your account to the date you pay them off.
+We charge interest on all Sterling cash transactions from the date they’re added to your account to the date you pay them off.
 This will always apply, even if you pay your total outstanding balance in full by the payment due date.

 How we allocate payments